On the typical and atypical solutions to the Kuramoto equations: Explicit genericity conditions on coupling coefficients

+Note that by \Cref{lem: leaf extension}, any result for cycle graphs extends to \emph{unicycle graphs}, i.e. graphs that contain a unique cycle.

 \begin{example}[The 4-cycle case] Consider the case of $G = C_4$.
 As shown in \cite[Theorem 16]{ChenDavisMehta2018Counting} and \Cref{thm: generic root count}, for generic choices of $\colv{w}$ and $K$, $\aks_G$ has 12 $\CC^*$-zeros.
 This is the adjacency polytope bound.
-Now, with the choice of $\colv{w}$ remain generic, \Cref{pro: unicycle balanced count} provides a stratification of the space of coupling coefficients according to the maximum $\CC^*$-zero count.

-This network has up 6 balanced subnetworks supported by the digraphs shown in \Cref{fig: C4 classes of facet subgraphs} and their transposes.
+With the choice of $\colv{w}$ remain generic, we will illustrate the conditions given \Cref{thm: unicycle non-bernshtein condition}. $C_4$ has up to 6 balanced subnetworks supported by the digraphs shown in \Cref{fig: C4 classes of facet subgraphs} and their transposes.
 With these, we have the following decomposition of the coupling coefficients: \begin{enumerate}[itemsep=1ex] \item Consider the 1-dimensional ``balancing variety'' defined by the binomial system

 which will produce all 6 balanced subnetworks.
-It can be parametrized by
+It can be parameterized by